 Just a neat little metroidvania focused on the use and abuse of certain movement techniques you'll earn as the game progresses.
 Doing long jumps into super side hops into wall runs and wall kicks flows and feels good and when mastered can lead to naturally finding alternative means of solving platforming bits.
 Besides that, the PS1 low-poly aesthetic has yet to be beaten to death so it's neat here and the combat doesn't really have any reason to exist outside of the movement enhancing ground pound and a C tier end boss.
 Overall, good use of eight dollars and eighty cents (Canadian currency).

-The days of the licensed movie tie in games are long dead, but the days of completely random, absolutely psychotic licensed games are here with Scrat as a shining example.
+The days of the licensed movie tie in game are long dead, but the days of completely random, absolutely psychotic licensed games are here with Scrat as a shining example.
 A truly baffling platformer, Scrat just fuckin runs through random places without a care in the world in order to get nuts so he can nut.
 One of the greatest things about the game is that sometimes Scrat needs to pick up key nuts to progress through locked doors, and unlike every other platformer where picking shit up hinders your abilities and makes you slow as shit, Scrat runs at the same speed AND you have access to all your movement shit.
 So yeah if you want to shovel pure jank shit into your mouth it would not be a mistake to shovel Scrat's nuts into your mouth.

 Honky: stark railing mad is a standard turn based rpg gacha skinnerbox propped up by good presentation and graphics.
 The character upgrading is too easy to get lost in the weeds in (why must everything have the ability to level up? why do fucking relics even exist?!) and pulling for fuckin light cones in the gacha is somehow worse than pulling for 3* gobshite year one characters in Fire Emblem Heroes in current year.
 But yeah I'm bored and brain is broken so I just buy the shitty battle pass and daily free shit for a month pass as I autobattle through 90% of the content with little issue.